taozhuo/Quora-Classifier/README.md

 # Quora-Classifier

-The challenge is written in quora-
+The challenge is written in quora-marathon-ML

 The idea is based on paper "Estimating Continuous Distribution in Bayesian Classifiers"